IPAMS/IDSimF/documentation/usersguide/applications/TIMSSim.rst

 Potential Array Configuration
 -----------------------------

-The electrode geometry and potentials of the TWIMS electrode stack are defined through SIMION potential arrays.
-As TWIMS utilizes two different voltage patterns applied to the ring electrodes, the transient wave pattern and a confining RF-voltage, two sets of potential arrays are required.
+The electrode geometry and potentials of the TIMS analyzer are defined through SIMION potential arrays.
+Potentials are applied to the potential arrays in the order they are supplied via the potential gradient, e.g. the first value given in the potential gradient file/vector is applied to the first potential arrays, the second value to the second array and so on.
+At the same time opposite phases of an RF voltage are applied to adjacent electrodes throughout the entire analyzer.

-The Traveling Wave pattern can be created across a variable number of electrodes that is defined by the number of potential arrays given, i.e. if 8 potential array files are given it is assumed that a single wave pattern encompasses 8 ring electrodes.
-The confining field is meant to prevent radial ion drift and is created by applying opposing phases of a RF-voltage to two adjacent electrodes, thus two potential arrays are required for the RF-field.

 ``potential_array_scale`` : float
     Geometric scaling factor for the potential arrays specified in ``potential_arrays``.

 ``potential_arrays`` : Vector of file paths
-    Paths to the SIMION potential array files defining the electrode geometry of the stack and the potentials of the transient wave.
+    Paths to the SIMION potential array files defining the electrode geometry of the analyzer.
 Typically, SIMION potential arrays generated with the *fast adjust* option are used for potential definition.

     The potential arrays have to have the same geometric extend and are assumed to be normalized.
 The total potential at a location is calculated by a linear combination of the individual potentials.